 Keep in mind that this step only works if your pipes are metal.
 PVC pipes can soften or even melt if the water temperature is over 175 degrees.
 If you’re not aware of what your pipes are, pour hot, not boiling, water.

 Baking Soda & Vinegar

-2.Know how to make a home cleaner with inexpensive things that you readily have.
+Know how to make a home cleaner with inexpensive things that you readily have.
 Baking soda and vinegar are the only things you need to unclog your drain.
-If you are trying to unclog your sink or bathtub, then simply pour half a cup of that baking soda.
-Once it is placed, pour some of that vinegar.
-It will fizz and create bubble so have a cover ready to make sure that all that fizzing happens only in the pipes.
+If you are trying to unclog your sink or bathtub, pour half a cup of that baking soda.
+Subsequently, pour vinegar into the drain.
+The vinegar will fizz and create a bubble, so have a cover ready to ensure that all that fizzing happens only in the pipes.

-3.If none of the steps work, then it’s time to bring the plumber’s helper – the plunger.
-For sinks and bathtubs, you can use the cup plungers.
-Before plunging, make sure to cover the overflow drain so that all the water will be forced to go down the drain and not escape through your sink or bathtub’s overflow drain.
+If none of the steps work, it’s time to bring the plumber’s helper – the plunger.
+For sinks and bathtubs, you can use cup plungers.
+Before plunging, cover the overflow drain so that no water will escape through your sink or bathtub’s overflow drain.
 If, by any chance, you don’t have any plunger, you can use an empty milk or juice carton.
-Just place it upside down then squeeze.
+Just place it upside down, then squeeze.

-4.If the drain still won’t clear, then you would now have to snake it.
-You can use a bent wire coat hanger or you can buy a snake from your department store.
-The homemade snake is only for small clogs and is light duty.
-If you know that you have to clear more and that the clog is way down there, it would be best to just buy a snake or a handheld drain auger.
+If the drain still doesn’t clear, you must snake it.
+You can use a bent wire coat hanger or buy a snake from your department store.
+The homemade snake is only for slight clogs and is light duty.
+If you know that you have to clear more and that the clog is way down there, buying a snake or a handheld drain auger would be best.

 If you still end up with a toilet, sink or bathtub that you cannot use after doing all these, then your best bet is to call your trusted plumber or HVAC contractor.
 You may have a clog that is beyond your snake’s reach or other tools.